OSINTI4L/DuckyScript-Payloads/Payloads/Brisket_Breacher/README.md

 The payload workflow is as follows:
   - Chrome browser is opened.
   - A new tab is opened to ensure the proper browser environment is present for the script to run without issues.
-  - The browser is then navigated to the settings where the malicious BeEF C2 URL is placed.
+  - The browser is then navigated to the settings menu where the malicious BeEF C2 URL is placed.
   - All tabs are then closed.
   - All applications are then closed and the phone returns to the home screen.
-This is necessary for obfuscation purposes and so the next time the browser is launched it automatically navigates to the malicious home page.
+This is necessary for obfuscation purposes and to allow the browser to automatically navigate to the malicious homepage when next open.

 ![demo](https://github.com/user-attachments/assets/89d853d8-ec2c-4ca9-9cee-46ca4f33aab6)